Home » Indian Polity » Parliamentary Privileges

 Origin of Parliamentary Privilege

-The Charter Act of 1833 introduced a fourth member to the governor-general’s council, marking the start of Parliamentary Privileges in India.
-This created a new legislative framework that laid the groundwork for a full legislative body.
-With the Indian Council Act of 1909, indirect elections to the legislature reduced official opposition to these privileges.
-The Government of India Act of 1935 further guaranteed freedom of speech within the legislative process.
+• The Government of India Act of 1935 further guaranteed freedom of speech within the legislative process.
 There are currently some legislation and rules of procedure for the House, and some of the privileges of Parliament, its members, and Parliament Committees are outlined in the Constitution.
 However, other privileges are still reliant on the precedents of the House of Commons.

-The Indian Constitution’s main articles 105 and 122 deal with the privileges of Parliament, whereas articles 194 and 212 deal with the same privileges for states.
-There is freedom of speech in the Parliament, subject to the provisions of the Constitution and the rules and standing orders governing the procedure of Parliament, according to Article 105 (1) of the Indian Constitution.
+• There is freedom of speech in the Parliament, subject to the provisions of the Constitution and the rules and standing orders governing the procedure of Parliament, according to Article 105 (1) of the Indian Constitution.

-Parliamentary Privilege Types
+Types of Parliamentary Privilege

-There are two categories of parliamentary privileges in India: those that are explicitly documented and catalogued and those that are acknowledged but not paid for.
+There are two categories of parliamentary privileges in India: those that are explicitly documented and catalogued, and those that are acknowledged but not paid for.

 Individual Parliamentary Privileges